AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 1. Provision and set up the necessary accounts and services to build and deploy an Asset Compute worker
 1. Create and configure an Asset Compute project
-1. Develop am Asset Compute worker that generates a custom rendition
+1. Develop an Asset Compute worker that generates a custom rendition
 1. Write tests for, and learn how to debug the custom Asset Compute worker
 1. Deploy the Asset Compute worker, and integrate it AEM as a Cloud Service Author service via Processing Profiles